rockdaboot/wget2/docs/wget2.md

 # <a name="Environment"/>Environment

-  Wget2 supports proxies for both HTTP and FTP retrievals.
+  Wget2 supports proxies for both HTTP and HTTPS retrievals.
 The standard way to specify proxy location, which Wget recognizes, is using the following environment variables:

   `http_proxy`